AdobeDocs/certification.en/help/certifications/ac/ac-p-fedeveloper.md

 * Describe the purpose of styles-m.less, styles-l.less, print.less
 * Describe the difference between specific partial files (_extends.less,_extend.less,_theme.less,_widgets.less,_module.less)
-* Given a scenario, demonstrate the ability to override or extend Magento LESS
+* Given a scenario, demonstrate the ability to override or extend [!DNL Magento] LESS
 * Describe the basic concepts of LESS
 * Explain the hierarchy of styles ( lib, modules, themes)
 * Explain client-side and server-side compilation